Victoria Araj7-minute read

 But if done wrong, a fire pit could result in costly repairs or even health and safety hazards.

 Follow these tips to learn how to build a fire pit without getting burned.

-The first step you need to take when building a fire pit is making sure you’re even allowed to have one in your yard.
-Some cities or counties don’t allow fire pits or only allow certain kinds, so check all building codes and guidelines to make sure you live in an area that allows these structures.
+The first step you need to take when building a fire pit is to make sure that you’re even allowed to have one in your yard.
+Some cities or counties don’t allow fire pits or only allow certain kinds, so you should check all building codes and guidelines to confirm that you live in an area that allows these structures.

 Once you know you can have a fire pit in your yard, you’ll want to pick a good location for it.
-Make sure it’s a safe distance from your home, any other structures on your property, low hanging branches, overhangs, fences and anything else.
-You’ll also want to check your property lines to make sure your pit isn’t encroaching on your neighbor’s property.
+Make sure it’s a safe distance from your home and any other structures on your property.
+You’ll also want to check your property lines to make sure your stone fire pit isn’t encroaching on your neighbor’s property.

-Next, you’ll need to decide the type of fire pit you want, and that will depend on the type of fire you want.
+Next, you’ll need to decide the type of fire pit you want.

 When choosing the type of fire pit you want, consider the purpose of the pit itself.
 Is it going to be used for aesthetic appeal?
-Do you want an outdoor heat source for cold nights?
-Do you just need a reason to make s’mores?
+An outdoor heat source for cold nights?
+Or will it simply be a spot to make s’mores?
 Figuring out how you’ll use the fire pit will help you choose the best option for your home.

 There are four main types of fire pits:

-Propane fire pits host fires that are fueled by propane, which is stored in a tank typically found below the fire pit.
+This type of fire pit hosts fires that are fueled by propane, which is stored in a tank typically found below the pit.
 The fire is ignited and extinguished with just the flip of a switch, which provides or cuts off the propane supply.

 Propane pits usually include fire pit media, which fills the structure to give it a certain aesthetic appeal.
 Such media types include fake wood, lava rocks, fire glass or stones.